Testing Configuration

 verdict | string | allow, block, escalate, redact, or warn |

-reason_code | string | Optional expected reason code |
+reason_code | string | Expected final reason code returned by the test runner |

 Example suites